elasticio/api-docs/source/includes/_auth-clients.md

 }
 ```

 This resource allows you to update the Auth Client.
-If the Auth Client with type ``oauth2`` then you can update only
+If the Auth Client with type ``oauth2`` then you can update
-name and linked components, otherwise if the type is ``other``, then you can put in credentials any data that you want
+name, `token_expires_in` and linked components, otherwise if the type is ``other``, then you can put in credentials any data that you want
 and add components which can use this Auth Client.

 ### HTTP Request